weld/core/examples/README.md

 Weld's JSF examples come with functional tests, which use Selenium to each flow a user can take through the GUI of the example.

 The functional tests can be run on an individual JSF examples or on all examples.
-JBoss AS 7 must to be installed to run the functional tests.
+WildFly 8 must to be installed to run the functional tests.

-Make sure you have set the `JBOSS_HOME` environment property to point to your JBoss AS 7 distribution.
+Make sure you have set the `JBOSS_HOME` environment property to point to your WildFly distribution.

 To run the functional tests:

-    mvn -Darquillian=jbossas-managed-7 clean verify
+    mvn -Darquillian=wildfly-managed-8 clean verify

 You can run the functional tests against all examples (from the `examples` directory`) or against an individual example (from it's sub-directory).